The Three R's: Receive, Redirect, REGULATE

 The THREE R's: Receive, Redirect, REGULATE.
 When a child is melting, first we need to gain control of our own feelings and emotions.
 If we are nearing the tipping point of having our own tantrum, then it is completely acceptable for you to excuse yourself to take a few deep breaths, do some stretching, or other mindfulness activities to calm your amygdala from erupting.
 Of course, the situation needs to be stable enough for you to leave the room.
 If all you can do is go to another corner of the room, that is okay as well.

 REGULATE: The regulation step occurs as the result of the first two R's (receive and redirect).
 It is not as simple as 1+1=2.
-Because, once you begin to receive and redirect your child's anger on a regular basis regulation actually occurs all during the process not just as the result.
+Because, once you begin to receive and redirect your child's anger on a regular basis, regulation actually occurs all during the process not just as the result.
 A synonym of regulation is synchronize.
 Synchronized swimmers are all moving harmoniously.
 Balance is achieved when harmony occurs.
 I do want to make sure to point out that boundaries are a very important part of this whole process.
 If the parent struggles with where he/she ends and the child begins, then it will be difficult for the the three R's to be accomplished.
-Just as important as the first point earlier about getting professional help if you struggle with anger, same with boundaries.
+Just as important is the earlier first point about getting professional help if you struggle with anger, it is just as important to seek guidance with boundaries.

 In conclusion, reread the definition of power.
 The parent and child ultimately both desire to produce a positive effect on each other.
-Parents desire to have a lasting influence with their children.
-Power struggles can produce quite a lot of disruption in the family.
+Parents wish to have a lasting influence with their children.
+Power struggles can produce quite a lot of disruption in the family and shake up the homeostasis of the system.
 Actually putting the three R's in place takes time and lots of practice.
 I encourage parents to say out loud the phrases (make them your own) in their car while driving alone or in the shower.
 The more you can feel comfortable with the language, the more you will be able to naturally react by receiving, redirecting and regulating.